Jackwym/RubiksCube/README.md

    a)
    checked for if j was near pi / 2 or -pi / 2, and followed instructions in the document to fix it. i did not use correctPiece in my testing, but instead tried my method, but it should work either way

-5) impliment movement of sides only <-- this one's all you Justin
+4) impliment movement of sides only <-- this one's all you Justin

-6) add 'x' and 'y' moves
+5) add 'x' and 'y' moves

+6) make the bot moves turn faster than the user <-- being worked on

-DONE 6) impliment and execute a generated scramble
+DONE 7) impliment and execute a generated scramble

-DONE 7) add prime moves
+DONE 8) add prime moves

-DONE 8) (maybe) add 2 moves (e.g. R2) that can only be performed by the program, not the user (to scramble and (9)solve)
+DONE 9) (maybe) add 2 moves (e.g. R2) that can only be performed by the program, not the user (to scramble and (9)solve)

-DONE 9) (maybe) create a bot to undo the scramble
+DONE 10) (maybe) create a bot to undo the scramble

 DONE 11) (maybe) spin camera around the cube while it is being scrambled / solved by the bot